discretize/discretize-guides/fractals/nightmare/index.md

 Maintaining <Boon name="Alacrity"/> in this encounter does not requier higher boon duration due to the length of the fight.
 However, should your party drop <Boon name="Alacrity"/> you will have to adjust your boon duration to accomodate your team.
 Low boon duration will have a significant impact on your personal damage output.

 ---

-**Relative Fight Duration** `0:53 Min`

-The duration of the encounter heavily relies on how quickly your party can break the defiance bars throughout the fight, in addition to the amount of damage your party can generate in each phase.
-This is an average clear time and can be reached by organized teams as well as pick up groups.
-The outline below will be suitable for faster and slower kills as well.

----

 **Precast**
 * Cast <Skill name="Ordersfromabove"/> for <Boon name="Alacrity"/> and <Skill name="Renewingwave"/> to blast, take the mistlock and repeat.
 The two casts of <Skill name="Ordersfromabove"/> overlaps and grants twice the duration of <Boon name="Alacrity"/>.
 You can use <Skill name="DroptheHammer"/> for an additional blast if needed.